Bella Ramsey: Personal life

-Ramsey is Christian and says that their faith helped in their struggle with anorexia nervosa.
-They took part in a "full-immersion" baptism, and in 2020, they ran a YouTube channel and related Instagram account called United Hope where they shared their faith.
-Ramsey's faith became "a lot quieter" by 2023.
+Ramsey is Christian and has said that their faith helped in their recovery from anorexia nervosa.
+In 2020, they ran a YouTube channel and related Instagram account called United Hope, where they shared devotional reflections and worship music.
+By 2023, Ramsey said that their relationship with faith was "a lot quieter" though it remained "a fundamental part of [their] life".

-Ramsey is a vegetarian, self-described as "vegan-ish"; they were vegan for a number of years, having been raised as pescatarian, though they occasionally eat free-range eggs to supplement their protein intake, as they are allergic to peas.
-They are an outspoken advocate for veganism.
+Ramsey lives alone in their own flat, which they bought at the age of 22; they felt "embarrassed" by their young ownership, attributing it to being "in this industry, that pays people too much money".
+They are a vegetarian, self-described as "vegan-ish"; having been raised as pescatarian, they were vegan for a number of years.
+They occasionally eat free-range eggs, as an allergy restricts their use of pea-based protein products, which are common in vegan diets.

-Ramsey was diagnosed as autistic when they were 18, while filming the first season of The Last of Us.
-They called the diagnosis "freeing", explaining "It enables me to walk through the world with more grace towards myself about not being able to do the easy everyday tasks that everyone else seems to be able to do".
-They said being neurodivergent has "massively" influenced their career and performances and that they "wouldn't be an actor if it wasn't for [their autism]", citing their "insane levels of visual perception".
+Ramsey was diagnosed as autistic while filming the first season of The Last of Us.
+They described the diagnosis as "freeing" as it allowed them to show "more grace" towards themselves about not being able to manage "the easy everyday tasks that everyone else seems to be able to do".
+Ramsey has said that they "wouldn't be an actor if it wasn't for [their autism]", citing their heightened sensitivity to "micro-expressions and social cues" and what they call "insane levels of visual perception".